ds1adr/GPT4AllClient/README.md

 # GPT4AllClient

-This is client iOS app for local GPT4All local server.
+This is client iOS app for local GPT4All server for test or studying.

 ## Usage
 1. Download GPT4All and model you want. https://docs.gpt4all.io/gpt4all_desktop/quickstart.html